Kurar: Political and social themes

 Kurar’s aim is to demonstrate his opinion on modern society (modernity).
 Inspired by the visions and atmosphere of the 1930s, he wants to create a link with the current period.
 He highlights the changes that people undergo due to the contemporary world and its environment.
 He wants to put the stress on the excess, the coldness and the individualism that characterize our era.

 Kurar is socially and politically committed.
 He is inspired by the social issues which he finds to be very important.
 Subjects that Kurar dwells upon are war, religion and consumerism.
 He wants to deliver a message of hope by using poetry, humor and provocation.
 The symbol that Kurar uses most often is infancy, which represents innocence, the beginning of something new and the perpetuity of humans.
-He found it an effective way to pass his messages, due of the contrast that children create, which are linked with current events and the problems that society faces today.
+He found it an effective way to pass his messages, due to the contrast that children create, which are linked with current events and the problems that society faces today.